-Sec.
-5. Beginning January 1, 2002, a Subpart H system serving a population of at least ten thousand (10,000) individuals and, beginning January 1, 2005, a Subpart H system serving a population of fewer than ten thousand (10,000) individuals that is subject to the requirements of section 3 of this rule and provides conventional filtration treatment or direct filtration shall meet the following requirements in addition to the reporting and record keeping requirements in 327 IAC 8-2-14:

-(1) Turbidity measurements as required by section 3 of this rule shall be reported within ten (10) days after the end of each month the system serves water to the public.
-Information that must be reported includes the following:

-(A) The total number of filtered water turbidity measurements taken during the month.

-(B) The number and percentage of filtered water turbidity measurements taken during the month that are less than or equal to the turbidity limits specified in section 3 of this rule.

-(C) The date and value of any turbidity measurements taken during the month that exceed:

-(i) one and zero-tenths (1.0) nephelometric turbidity unit for systems using conventional filtration treatment or direct filtration; or

-(ii) the maximum level set by the commissioner under section 3 of this rule.
+- Sec.
+5. Beginning January 1, 2002, a Subpart H system serving a population of at least ten thousand (10,000) individuals and, beginning January 1, 2005, a Subpart H system serving a population of fewer than ten thousand (10,000) individuals that are subject to the requirements of section 3 of this rule and provide conventional filtration treatment or direct filtration shall meet the following requirements in addition to the reporting and record keeping requirements in 327 IAC 8-2-14: - (1) Turbidity measurements as required by section 3 of this rule must be reported within ten (10) days after the end of each month the system serves water to the public.
+Information that must be reported includes the following: - (A) The total number of filtered water turbidity measurements taken during the month. - (B) The number and percentage of filtered water turbidity measurements taken during the month that are less than or equal to the turbidity limits specified in section 3 of this rule. - (C) The date and value of any turbidity measurements taken during the month that exceed: - (i) one and zero-tenths (1.0) nephelometric turbidity unit for systems using conventional filtration treatment or direct filtration; or - (ii) the maximum level set by the commissioner under section 3 of this rule.

 This reporting requirement is instead of the reporting specified in 327 IAC 8-2-14(b).

-(2) Subpart H systems serving a population of at least ten thousand (10,000) individuals shall maintain the results of individual filter monitoring taken under section 4 of this rule for at least three (3) years.
-These systems shall report that they have conducted individual filter turbidity monitoring under section 3 of this rule within ten (10) days after the end of each month they serve water to the public if measurements demonstrate one (1) or more of the following conditions:
+- (2) Subpart H systems serving a population of at least ten thousand (10,000) individuals shall maintain the results of individual filter monitoring taken under section 4 of this rule for at least three (3) years.
+These systems shall report that they have conducted individual filter turbidity monitoring under section 3 of this rule within ten (10) days after the end of each month they serve water to the public.
+These systems shall report individual filter turbidity measurement results taken under 327 IAC 8-2.5-4 if measurements demonstrate one (1) or more of the following conditions:

-(A) For any individual filter that has a measured turbidity level of greater than one and zero-tenths (1.0) nephelometric turbidity unit in two (2) consecutive measurements taken fifteen (15) minutes apart, Subpart H systems serving a population of at least ten thousand (10,000) individuals shall report the:
+- (A) For any individual filter that has a measured turbidity level of greater than one and zero-tenths (1.0) nephelometric turbidity unit in two (2) consecutive measurements taken fifteen (15) minutes apart, Subpart H systems serving a population of at least ten thousand (10,000) individuals shall report the:

-(i) filter number;
+- (i) filter number;

-(ii) turbidity measurement; and
+- (ii) turbidity measurement; and

-(iii) date when the exceedance occurred.
+- (iii) date when the exceedance occurred.